JonathanWThom/putstar/README.md

 # Putstar

-Add dividers about your `puts` statements to help them stand out amoung the logs.
+Add dividers about your `puts` statements to help them stand out among the logs.
 Save yourself literally seconds of work!

 ## Installation